ember-codemods/ember-angle-brackets-codemod/README.md

 ### Skipping helpers

-To help the codemod disambiguate components and helpers, you can define a list of helpers from your application in a configuration file as follows:
+To help the codemod disambiguate components and helpers, you can define a list of helpers from your application in a configuration file as follows (`.json` and `.js` are supported):

 **config/anglebrackets-codemod-config.json**